 What is a Certificate of Rehabilitation?

 A Certificate of Rehabilitation is a special California court order stating that a person has been entirely rehabilitated.
 (See California Penal Code sections 4852, et. seq.)

 Are Gun Rights Restored by a Certificate of Rehabilitation?

 No, by itself, a certificate of rehabilitation does not restore gun rights.
 It is, however, often the first step to restoring gun rights based on a governor’s pardon following the grant of a certificate of rehabilitation.
 If you are seeking information on how to restore gun rights, get out Gun Rights Restoration Plan or read our FAQ on Restoring Gun Rights in California.

 Does a Certificate of Rehabilitation Restore the Right to Vote?

-No. But the good news is that in California the right to vote is only lost while a person is in custody or on parole after a felony conviction.
-If you out of custody and off parole, you can vote now.
+No. But, the good news is that in California the right to vote is only lost while a person is in custody or on parole after a felony conviction.
+If you are out of custody and off parole, you can vote now.
 (Of course, you need to register.)